 Zela started her career at CNN headquarters in the U.S. and later joined CNN in Hong Kong to produce Talk Asia.
 Highlights include interviews with Alibaba CEO Jack Ma, scientist Stephen Hawking and opera singer Luciano Pavarotti.

-Tom Benner, Vice-President, Singapore and Southeast Asia
+Tom Benner, co-Vice President, Singapore and Southeast Asia

 Tom Benner is a Singapore-based journalist.
 He writes news stories for Al Jazeera English, columns for Mainichi Shimbun’s bilingual news magazine Mainichi Weekly, and works as a copy editor and fact-checker at Forbes Asia.
 He has served as editor of N3Magazine, the official publication of N3Conference.
 He became an elected board member of the Singapore Press Club in 2013 and joined the AAJA-Asia board in 2019.
 Before relocating to Singapore from Boston, Mass., in 2012, Tom worked in the US as a statehouse bureau chief, editorial writer, and editor of a street paper.